-Comox Valley Child Development Association (CVCDA) is very thrilled to be the recipient of funds raised at Comox Valley’s Newest Child Book author, as a charity event and book launch.
+Comox Valley Child Development Association (CVCDA) is very thrilled to be the recipient of funds raised by Comox Valley’s newest Child Book author, at her charity event and book launch.

 On Saturday, September 28th, 12pm – 3pm at the Courtenay and District Museum and Palaeontology Centre (4th Street, Downtown Courtenay), Deanna Graham will be introducing her first book of the “Jackson” series, “Jackson and Nanna Hunting Dinosaurs”.